What is a full-time equivalent (FTE)?

 A full-time equivalent (FTE) is a unit of measurement that standardizes the number of hours worked by full-time and part-time employees.
 It helps you calculate your workforce capacity and understand labor costs across your organization.

-If your full-time employees work 40 hours per week for 52 weeks per year, you would use 2,080 hours to represent 1 FTE.
+If your full-time employees work 40 hours per week for 52 weeks per year, you would use 2,080 hours to represent 1.0 FTE.
 An employee working 20 hours per week would equal 0.5 FTE.
-This definition of full-time work serves as the standard full-time schedule for most FTE calculations.
+This standard full-time schedule serves as the baseline for most FTE calculations.

-Understanding your FTE count is essential for budgeting, workforce planning, and compliance with regulations like the Affordable Care Act.
-Business owners use FTE to determine the full-time equivalent workforce needed to meet operational demands.
+Understanding full-time equivalent employees is essential for budgeting, workforce planning, and compliance with regulations like the Affordable Care Act.
+Business owners and finance leaders use this FTE calculator to determine the full-time equivalent workforce needed to meet operational demands—without relying on unreliable headcount figures that don't reflect actual capacity.

 To calculate FTE for your organization, use this formula:

-FTE = Total number of hours worked by all employees ÷ Full-time hours in a period
+FTE = Total number of hours worked by all employees ÷ Standard full-time hours in a period

 Here's a step-by-step FTE calculation: